opentargets/ot-ui-apps/packages/ui/src/components/GenTrack/README.md

 }
 ```

-#### Features To Add
+#### IImprovements/Features To Add

 - Crosshairs option on hover.
 Ideally ink vertical crosshairs so they show on both canvases.

+- Allow 'underlay' and 'overlay' components to draw arbitraty content over the entire canvas.
+E.g.
-- Allow 'x-tracks' for overlays over multiple tracks.
-E.g. to highlight a region or to show lines linking enhancers in one track to genes in another.
+  - draw linking enhancers in one track to genes in another
+  - draw vertical line through lead over all tracks

 - Tooltip position currently at mouse position.
 Allow passing e.g. a `position` prop:  a functoin with access to data, otherData, globalXY as well as scales to get from data->canvas coodinates.

 - Highlight datum that tooltip is hovering on?
 Possibly tough since store this in a context where as should store manually for Pixi to see?

+- Improves appearance of pan-zoom:
+  - in pan-zoo bar: white/transparent backround in visible window, light gray in regions either side where not in window
+  - mirrored on canvas so light grey over regiosn either side of window
+  - no blue, only dark grey for controls and window boundaries
+  - replace handle rectangles with triangles poining outward

 #### Bugs/Issues